CloudLabsAI-Azure/AIW-DevOps/Challenges/Module3-ClosingTheFeedbackLoop/Step-By-Step/CLOSELOOP-T001-SBS.md

 To update the website from a command line run the following command

+> **Note**: You need to use the 2nd personal access token that you created in step by step DEVWF-T007

 ```
 az webapp config container set `
 --docker-registry-server-password <yourgithub personal access token> `